joshbegley/nyt-latest/README.md

 https://nytimes.com/athletic/5964631/2024/12/02/clay-holmes-mlb-offseason-news/

 **Kash Patel Has Plan to Remake the F.B.I.
 Into a Tool of Trump**\
-`President-elect Donald Trump’s pick to lead the F.B.I. has called for firing the agency’s top officials, shutting down its Washington headquarters and prosecuting leakers and journalists.`\
+`President-elect Donald Trump’s pick to lead the F.B.I. has called for firing the agency’s top officials, shutting down its Washington headquarters and prosecuting journalists.`\
 https://nytimes.com/2024/12/02/us/politics/kash-patel-fbi.html

 **Shohei Ohtani to recover baseball cards seized from former interpreter Ippei Mizuhara**\